washingtonstateuniversity/WSUWP-Build-Plugins-Public/tablepress/readme.txt

 Recent changes are shown below.
 For earlier changes, please see the [changelog history](https://tablepress.org/info/#changelog).

+= Version 1.12 =
+* Full compatibility with WordPress 5.5.
+* Enhancement: Add placeholder variables with table and cell information for use in formulas.
+* Bugfix: Properly handle math formulas with numbers in their names in the math parser.
+* Bugfix: Restore proper highlighting of input fields with invalid values in the admin area.
+* Updated external libraries (DataTables, SimpleXLSX, Build tools).
+* Some internal changes for better stability, translations, and documentation.

-= Version 1.10 =
+= Version 1.11 =
-* Full compatibility with WordPress 5.3
+* Full compatibility with WordPress 5.4.
-* Enhancement: Allow importing with replacing/appending existing tables with ZIP archives of JSON files.
-* Enhancement: Greatly enhance the code quality by removing old code and using modern features of PHP.
-* Enhancement: Flush the caches of more caching plugins when the "Custom CSS" was modified.
 * Enhancement: Update list of allowed CSS features in "Custom CSS".
-* Enhancement: Add more math formulas to the formula parser.
+* Enhancement: Allow more complex "Extra CSS classes", to support more CSS frameworks.
-* Bugfix: Restore correct behavior when moving columns on the "Edit" screen.
-* Bugfix: Properly hide text that is intended for screen readers only.
+* Enhancement: Modernize the arrow icons web font loading for faster loading.
+* Enhancement: Support the table markup structure of HTML 5.1.
+* Bugfix: Prevent fatal error due to misspelled function name during Excel import.
-* Updated external libraries (DataTables, SimpleXLSX, CSSTidy, Build tools).
+* Updated external libraries (SimpleXLSX, CSSTidy, Build tools).
-* Some internal changes for better stability, security, translations, and documentation.
+* Some internal changes for better stability, translations, and documentation.
-* Removed the migration/import code for the discontinued WP-Table Reloaded plugin.
-* TablePress 1.10 requires WordPress 5.3!

-= Version 1.9.2 =
-* Compatibility with WordPress 5.1
-* Enhancement: Make the save process more robust against data corruption.
-* Minor internal changes on CSS and typos in the documentation.

 == Upgrade Notice ==

-= 1.10 =
+= 1.12 =
 This update is a stability, maintenance, and compatibility release.
 Updating is recommended.

-= 1.9.2 =
+= 1.11 =
 This update is a stability, maintenance, and compatibility release.
 Updating is recommended.